KarynaOhol/hr_analytics_dashboard/README.md

 - **Dashboard won't start**: Ensure all dependencies are installed and the virtual environment is activated
 - **Visualizations not loading**: Check browser console for errors and ensure data file is in the correct location
-- **Filters not working**: Verify that the data contains the expected columns and values

 ## Acknowledgments